nddpj00/sup-sup-away/README.md

   1. As a First Time Visitor, I want to easily understand the main purpose of the site.
   - Upon entering the site, users are greeted with a clear image that includes a paddleboarder and H2 heading stating 'UK Paddleboarding Destination Specialist'.
-  - There is a minimal navigation bar offering opportunites to go straight to social media links or to contact via email.
+  - As a single page site I decided to keep the navigation bar simple, offering opportunites to go straight to social media links or to contact via email.
   <img align = "center" width = "300px" height = "200px" src = "assets/images/images-readme/supsup-readme-heroimg.jpg">
   - There are two 'call to arms' - a button stating 'Click for Destination Finder' and at the bottom the start of a new section to scroll down to, with a H2 heading 'What is Paddleboarding?'